For acquisition · serious inquiries

 Path-to-revenue: how a buyer turns this into a business

-There are five well-documented monetization paths for a writing/vocabulary platform of this kind.
-The architecture supports all five — none are turned on at launch, so the buyer chooses the mix.
+The architecture supports five well-documented monetization paths.
+None are turned on at launch, so the buyer chooses the mix.

 Illustrative revenue mix at scale